MicrosoftDocs/cpp-docs/docs/standard-library/basic-filebuf-class.md

 For a file opened for both reading and writing, both the input and output streams are positioned in tandem.
 To switch between inserting and extracting, you must call either [`pubseekoff`](../standard-library/basic-streambuf-class.md#pubseekoff) or [`pubseekpos`](../standard-library/basic-streambuf-class.md#pubseekpos).
 Calls to `pubseekoff` (and to `seekoff`) have various limitations for text streams, binary streams, and wide streams.

-For a wide stream, if any insertions have occurred since the stream was opened, or since the last call to `streampos`, the function calls [overflow](#overflow).
+For a wide stream, if any insertions have occurred since the stream was opened, or since the last call to `streampos`, the function calls [`overflow`](#overflow).
 It also inserts any sequence needed to restore the initial conversion state, by using the file conversion facet `fac` to call `fac.unshift` as needed.
 Each produced element `byte` of type **`char`** is written to the associated stream designated by the file pointer `fp` as if by successive calls of the form `fputc(byte, fp)`.
 If the call to `fac.unshift` or any write fails, the function doesn't succeed.

 ## <a name="setbuf"></a> basic_filebuf::setbuf